rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 members of `dyn Error` trait objects.
 It requires that types implement the `Display` trait, which acts as the interface to the main member, the error message itself.
 It provides the `source` function for accessing `dyn Error` members, which typically represent the current error's cause.

-Via `#![feature(backtrace)]` it provides the `backtrace` function, for accessing a `Backtrace` of the state of the stack when an error was created.
-For all other forms of context relevant to an error report, the `Error` trait provides the `context`, context_ref`, and `provide_context` functions.
+For all other forms of context relevant to an error report, the `Error` trait offers the `provide_context` method.
+The report renderer indirectly calls `provide_context` for any `Error` type that implements it using standard library methods on `dyn Error` itself: `<dyn Error>.request_ref` and `<dyn Error>.request_value`.

 As an example of how to use this interface to construct an error report, let’s explore how one could implement an error reporting type.
 In this example, our